Manor Leas Infant School

 A thorough risk assessment is carried out prior to any off site activity to ensure everyone’s health and safety will not be compromised.
 As part of this document individual needs will be addressed and noted.
 These may include behavioural or medical needs.
 A paediatric first aid trained member of staff will be included as part of the team leading the trip.

 All children are invited to attend the range of after school clubs we offer.
 Children from EYFS through to Year Two will have the opportunity to take part in a range of clubs including those led by external coaches.
 No pupil is ever excluded from taking part in activities because of their SEN or disability.

 In order to support your child should they be in a wheelchair we offer a school site that is all on one level.
 The main entrance has a ramp and an automatic door to allow wheelchair access.
 There is a wheelchair accessible disabled toilet which is large enough to accommodate a shower and changing.

-To support children with English as an Additional Language (EAL) we have a range of books written in the home language and a variety of signs around school welcoming children in world languages.
-One of our TAs has designated time to work with children with EAL across the school as part of a small group.
+To support children with English as an Additional Language (EAL) we have a range of books written in a number of home languages and a variety of signs around school welcoming children in world languages.

 How will the school prepare and support my child when joining the school?

 As parent school partnerships are important we encourage all new children to visit our school with their parents prior to starting the following September.
 At this point they will be given a tour of the school and classrooms and an opportunity to meet many of the school staff.